Unit: Molecular Embryology

 In the last few years, live births have been achieved using somatic nuclear transfer in various mammals.
 The overall effect of transferring a somatic nuclei into an egg is to reboot its genetic program for embryogenesis.
 Besides, fusion of an embryonic stem (ES) cell with a somatic cell produces an hybrid cell with pluripotency properties.
 Yet unidentified factors localized into the egg cytoplasm or expressed in ES cells can reprogram genes in a coordinated fashion.
 This phenomenom also occurs naturally, for example in the amphibian Urodele when a limb is severed.
 Somatic cells enter dedifferentiation then proliferate and form new tissues.
 Knowing that a developmental program can be rebooted, we explore if one can genetically reprogram somatic cells into stem cells and identify the factors involved.

 We have constructed a transgenic mouse line containing a genetic marker of pluripotent cells.
 A minimal promoter has been associated to the enhancer sequences responsible of Oct-4 expression in Embryonic Stem (ES) cells.
 The reporter is a fusion protein exposing the GFP on the outer surface of cell membrane (photo).
-The transgene is properly expressed in ES cells.
-Examination of the transgenic animals will tell if other types of adult stem cells can be identified with this reporter gene.
+The transgene is specifically expressed in ES cells, pre-implantation embryos and the germ line of transgenic animals.
 Insertional mutagenesis with viral vectors could be performed to induce reprogrammation of totipotency in various cell populations obtained from this mice.
 The presence of several epitopes allows to isolate rare positive events using the powerful magnetic cell sorting.

 Keywords: Developmental neurobiology, de-differentiation, synaptic organization, calcium imaging, transgenesis, stem cells